 Phonetic symbols cheat sheet

-How to use this Italian phonetic translator
+How to use this Italian IPA translator and pronunciation generator

 This phonetic translator will help you obtain very accurate phonetic transcription of your Italian text.

 It uses the symbols of International Phonetic Alphabet (IPA) — the most popular phonetic transcription system in the world.

 Here how this tool works:

 First, the algorithm attempts to find the word or its main form in our database which contains 85,000 Italian words.